griffithlab/pVACtools/docs/pvacseq/frequently_asked_questions.rst

 - The alleles you picked might've not been compatible with the prediction algorithm and/or epitope lengths chosen.
 In that case no calls for that allele would've been made and a status message would've printed to the screen.

 - It could be that all epitope predictions for some alleles got filtered out.
-You can check the ``<sample_name>.combined.parsed.tsv`` file to see all called epitopes before filtering.
+You can check the ``<sample_name>.all_epitopes.tsv`` file to see all called epitopes before filtering.

 :large:`Why are some values in the` :large-code:`WT Epitope Seq` :large:`column` :large-code:`NA` :large:`?`